 Heartworm Prevention in Pets

-Heartworms are a parasite that can cause severe damage to the heart, lungs, and blood vessels of your pet.
-If left untreated, heartworm disease can be fatal.
-Depending on the severity of infection, a dog may live for months or even years while harboring the deadly heartworms.
+Heartworms are a parasite which can result in severe damage to the heart, lungs, and blood vessels of your pet.
+Left untreated, heartworm disease can be fatal.
+Depending on the severity of infection, a dog may live for months, or even years while harboring the deadly heartworms.
 Even when treated, the damage caused by the heartworms is permanent.
 When treatment is delayed or neglected, the lifespan and quality of life for your pet can greatly decrease.
 The magnitude of the damage depends upon the number of worms present, and the amount of damage the parasite caused before effective treatment.
 Dogs with fewer fully developed heartworms and minimal internal damage have the greatest potential of living a normal life after treatment.
-Dogs with permanent effects from the parasites may need life-long medication.
+Dogs with permanent effects from the parasites may require life-long medication.
 Heartworm disease in dogs is an easily prevented tragedy.

-Mosquitoes carrying heartworm larvae bite dogs and introduce the infective larvae under the skin, or into the blood vessels.
-These larvae mature as they make their way to the heart where they grow into adult worms.
+Heartworm infestation begins when mosquitoes carrying heartworm larvae bite dogs and introduce the infective larvae under the skin, or into the blood vessels.
+These larvae mature as they make their way to the heart, where they grow into adult worms.
 The presence of the heartworms irritates the blood vessels and the walls of the heart.
 Depending on the number of heartworms present, they can obstruct the vessels, causing the heart to pump harder against the increased resistance of blood flow.
 This will ultimately cause the heart to fail.

-Cats are not a natural host for heartworms but can become infected just like dogs.
-The mosquitoes that carry the parasitic larva can also infect cats, but because cats are not an ideal host, many larvae never mature into adult heartworms.
+Cats are not a natural host for heartworms, but can become infected in a manner just like dogs.
+The mosquitoes that carry the parasitic larva can also infect cats.
+However, because cats are not an ideal host, many larvae never mature into adult heartworms.
 Those who do mature, however, tend to find their way to the heart and lungs.
 Since cats rarely show the same symptoms as dogs when infected, Diagnosis is difficult because the indicators are not always obvious.
 Cats who are infected with heartworms can suffer from chronic Vomiting, coughing, or asthma-like symptoms.
 Unfortunately, one of the most common signs of heartworms in cats is sudden death.
-Even if heartworm infection is diagnosed, there are currently no known treatments that can kill the worms without risking the life of the cat.
+Even if heartworm infection is diagnosed, there are currently no known treatments which can kill the worms without risking the life of the cat.
 Without a safe removal method, treatment consists of symptomatic relief of the symptoms that occur.
-Heartworm prevention before an infection is available for cats.
+Heartworm prevention is available for cats.